 What to Serve with Homemade Yeast Dinner Rolls

 - Sunday Dinner Favorites.
-We’re talking Crockpot Pork Roast, Vegetarian Pot Pie, Crockpot Chicken and Potatoes, and all those cozy comfort food dishes.
+We’re talking Instant Pot Roast, Crockpot Chicken and Potatoes, and all those cozy comfort food dishes.

 - Holiday Classics.
-These sweet dinner rolls are ideal for a holiday get-together alongside Garlic Mashed Potatoes, Sweet Potato Casserole Recipe, and Thanksgiving Turkey or Crockpot Ham.
-(They’re the absolute best Thanksgiving rolls!)
+These sweet dinner rolls are ideal for a holiday get-together alongside Garlic Mashed Potatoes, Sweet Potato Casserole, and Thanksgiving Turkey.

 - Soup.
 Soak up your Broccoli Cheddar Soup and Cauliflower Chowder with big, soft, fluffy dinner rolls.